What to Expect During Addiction Treatment Intake

 If you are not sure what you can bring to our facility, please contact us before your arrival so we can confirm whether or not the item is allowed on the premises.

-A Typical Day at Desert Hope
+A Typical Day in Rehab at Desert Hope

-The exact structure of a day in treatment will vary depending on your level of care.
+The exact structure of a day in addiction treatment will vary depending on your level of rehab care.
 In medical detox, you will be monitored by our treatment team, who will intervene as needed for your safety and strive to alleviate your withdrawal symptoms.

 For those in our residential program, PHP, or IOP, the days revolve around therapy sessions.
 PHPs offer a minimum of 6 hours of therapy per day (at least 5 days per week), while IOPs offer a minimum of 3 hours of therapy per day (at least three days per week).